Picking a fight with dementia since 2006.

 Prof David Llewellyn

-Prof Llewellyn is an Associate Professor at the University of Exeter Medical School and a Fellow at the Alan Turing Institute.
+David is an Associate Professor in Neuroepidemiology and Digital Health at the University of Exeter Medical School and a Fellow at the Alan Turing Institute.
 He also holds an honorary contract with Devon Partnership NHS Trust.
 He moved to Exeter in 2009 having received advanced training in epidemiology and data science as a Research Associate at the University of Cambridge.
-His research aims to enhance the timely detection of dementia, with a focus on developing strategies for primary and secondary prevention using machine learning.
+His research aims to enhance the timely detection of dementia, with a focus on developing strategies for primary and secondary prevention.
 He is an expert on the evaluation of cognitive function and dementia, and he advises on cognitive measures as a member of the Scientific Advisory Board for the English Longitudinal Study of Ageing.
-He also sits on Alzheimer’s Research UK’s Grant Review Board and Clinical Policy Advisory Panel.
+He sits on Alzheimer’s Research UK’s Grant Review Board and Clinical Policy Advisory Panel.
+He is Theme Lead For Health: Clinical at the Institute of Data Science and AI and Turing Exeter University Clinical Lead.
 He uses a combination of evidence synthesis, data science and machine learning to develop new translational insights to identify more effective interventions and enhance the diagnostic pathway for dementia.

 Alice Garrood is the Implementation lead for DECODE at the College of Medicine and Health, where she is responsible for the application of the DECODE technology within real-world clinical settings.
 Alice has an extensive experience within clinical and academic research.
 Prior to joining the team Alice worked for the National Institute of Health Research (NIHR) as a Research Delivery Manager, overseeing the delivery of an extensive portfolio of studies across a number of disciplines, including; Ageing, Mental Health, Dementia, Neurodegeneration and Neurology, across 11 acute and mental health trusts in the South West Peninsula.